rapierorg/telegram-bot-swift/README.md

 In debugger you may want to dump the contents of a json structure, but `debugDescription` loses it's formatting.

-`prettyPrint` helper function allows printing any `JsonObject` with indentation:
+`prettyPrint` helper function allows printing any `JsonConvertible` with indentation:

 ```swift
 let user: User